saverio-negro/ModalCard/README.md

 }
 ```

-Because, the `Button` struct is meant to support the `ModalCard` struct, and relates to it, I'm going to define it within the `ModalCard` struct.
-Yes, that's a common pattern for when you have a type that associates and belongs to another one.
-In this example case, `Button` is going to be part of the `ModalCard` struct and is going to be a completely different `struct` from our native `SwiftUI.Button`.
+Since the `Button` struct is meant to support the `ModalCard` struct, and relates to it, I define it within the `ModalCard` struct.
+Yes, that's a common pattern for when you have a type that associates with and belongs to another one.
+In this example case, `Button` is going to be part of the `ModalCard` struct and is going to be a completely different `struct` from our native `SwiftUI.Button`; in that, `ModalCard.Button` is our **Factory struct**, which provides **semantic API surface** and **encapsulates** the internal implementation detail from API users.

+Notice that I also changed the name of our properties from `primaryAction` and `secondaryAction` to `primaryButton` and `secondaryButton`, since our implementation is fully predictive and we know what to expect from the user; that's because we are now to decide and implement the options as well as what to return internally — `Button` objects, in our case — via our new interface.